About the Pulmonary and Critical Care Medicine Fellowship Program

 Ultrasound

-Our ultrasound curriculum starts with a 2-day CME style conference in July, modeled after the ACCP/CHEST Critical Care Ultrasound Course, and typically includes trainees and faculty from across the region.
-Two of our faculty members, Drs.
-Sammy Pedram and Peter Lee are instructors for the ACCP/CHEST national courses.
-We also bring in our talented and enthusiastic Emergency Medicine colleagues, namely the key leaders of their Ultrasound Fellowship.
+Our ultrasound curriculum starts with a bootcamp in July, modeled after the ACCP/CHEST Critical Care Ultrasound Course.
 The curriculum then continues monthly throughout the year, combining both image interpretation and acquisition sessions.
 Images are submitted for review through our Q-Path system.
 Fellows will also spend 2 weeks rotating with the EM Ultrasound Fellowship Program.

 Airway Management